Structural Text Segmentation of Legal Documents: Evaluation

-\paragraph{Random Paragraph (RP) Topic Prediction.} In contrast to the section-level task, we revert back to a more fine-grained distinction of paragraphs in a text.
-In the Random Paragraph setting, we still generate samples in a similar fashion, meaning we include three paragraphs from other documents with the same topic, and three negative samples from random paragraphs with different topics in other documents.
-Results show a sharp drop in the performance, which can come from a much narrower context of the paragraphs, as well as different test set samples compared to the section task.
+In contrast to the section-level task, we revert to a more fine-grained distinction of paragraphs in a text.
+In the Random Paragraph setting, we still generate samples similarly, meaning we include three paragraphs from a random document with the same topic and three negative samples from random paragraphs with different topics.
+The main difference between the Section prediction and Random Paragraph is in the level of granularity and not how the samples are chosen.
+The second column of Figure~\ref{fig:sampling} highlights this difference, where the samples are paragraphs inside the sections rather than the entire section.
+Paragraph-based sampling is closer to our inference setup, where each input document is considered one paragraph at a time.
+However, results show a sharp drop in the performance, which can come from a much narrower context of the paragraphs, as well as a differing selection of test samples compared to the section task.
 Solely the BoW model seems to be largely unaffected, which is simply due to its low performance in either setting.